A01750400/MomentoRetroalimentacionModulo3/README.md

 The datasets can be found on the Google Drive link I added on the assignment's submission.

-Afterwards install the dependencies with:
+Afterwards install the dependencies with (I'd recommend using a venv):

 ```bash
 pip install -r requirements.txt